jiegec/blog-source/docs/blog/posts/hardware/arm-core-development.md

     - 2x increase in L1 D$ available bandwidth
     - 25-40% in back-end OoO growth
 - [Arm® Cortex-X925 Core Technical Reference Manual](https://developer.arm.com/documentation/102807/0001)
+    - Implementation of the Scalable Vector Extension (SVE) with a 128-bit vector length and Scalable Vector Extension 2 (SVE2)
+    - configure the L2 cache to be 2048KB or 3072KB
+    - A 64KB, 4-way set associative L1 instruction cache with 64-byte cache lines
+    - A fully associative L1 instruction Translation Lookaside Buﬀer (TLB) with native support for 4KB, 16KB, 64KB, and 2MB page sizes.
+    - A 64KB, 4-way set associative cache with 64-byte cache lines
+    - A fully associative L1 data TLB with native support for 4KB, 16KB and 64KB page sizes and 2MB and 512MB block sizes
+    - L2 cache is private to the core and can be configured to be 2MB 8-way set associative or 3MB 12-way set associative
+    - L1 instruction TLB, Caches entries at the 4KB, 16KB, 64KB, or 2MB granularity of Virtual Address (VA) to Physical Address (PA) mapping only, Fully associative, 128 entries
+    - L1 data TLB, Caches entries at the 4KB, 16KB, 64KB, 2MB, or 512MB granularity of VA to PA mappings only, Fully associative, 96 entries
+    - L2 TLB, Shared by instructions and data, VA to PA mappings for 4KB, 16KB, 64KB, 2MB, 32MB, 512MB, and 1GB block sizes, Intermediate Physical Address (IPA) to PA mappings for: 2MB and 1GB block sizes in a 4KB translation granule, 32MB block size in a 16KB translation granule, 512MB block size in a 64KB granule; Intermediate PAs (descriptor PAs) obtained during a translation table walk, 8-way set associative, 2048 entries
+    - L1 instruction cache, 64KB, 4-way set associative, Virtually Indexed, Physically Tagged (VIPT) behaving as Physically Indexed, Physically Tagged (PIPT)
+    - The Cortex®-X925 core supports the AArch64 prefetch memory instructions, PRFM PLI, into the L1 instruction cache or L2 cache
+    - L1 data cache, 64KB, 4-way set associative, Virtually Indexed, Physically Tagged (VIPT) behaving as Physically Indexed, Physically Tagged (PIPT), Re-Reference Interval Prediction (RRIP) replacement policy, 4×64-bit read paths and 4×64-bit write paths for the integer execute pipeline, 4×128-bit read paths and 4×128-bit write paths for the vector execute pipeline
+    - L2 cache, 2MB 8-way set associative with 4 banks or 3MB 12-way set associative with 4 banks, Physically Indexed, Physically Tagged (PIPT)
 - [Arm® Cortex-X925 Core Software Optimization Guide](https://developer.arm.com/documentation/109842/latest/)

 ## 2023 年